LonghornNeurotech/Voice-Controlled-LED/README.md

 #### a) Initial Setup
 - Install Raspberry Pi OS on the board if not already installed
-- Ensure you have necessary cables/wires to connect to the board
 - Set up SSH or direct access to the Pi

 #### b) Python and PyTorch Installation